datarevenue-berlin/py-MUVR/README.md

 ### Parallelization

 The feature selection can be time consuming.
-To speed it up, PyMUVR gives the option of executing the various CV loops in parallel using an [Executor object](https://docs.python.org/3/library/concurrent.futures.html) which should be passed as keyword parameter to the fit method.
+To speed it up, PyMUV gives the option of executing the various CV loops in parallel using an [Executor object](https://docs.python.org/3/library/concurrent.futures.html) which should be passed as keyword parameter to the fit method.

 So far, [dask](https://distributed.readthedocs.io/en/1.10.2/executor.html),